 Medbook® for EBU

 Medbook is an online platform specifically developed for medical professionals.
 Serving as an excellent tool for maintaining a portfolio, it can be kept throughout one’s professional career.
-Urology residents in Belgium and the Netherlands already use this online tool, which is not only recognized as part of institutional requirements but has also proven to be successful.
+Urology residents in Belgium already use this online tool, which is not only recognized as part of institutional requirements but has also proven to be successful.
 Medbook for EBU is more comprehensive than the current EBU Residency Curriculum and is unique in the sense that it features the Objective Structured Assessment of Technical Skills and Tool (OSATS).

 Moreover, Medbook offers interactive modules for residents and tutors.
 The approval process enables residents to have their tutor evaluate surgical procedures, and the feedback also enables users to monitor the progress.